 Figure 5.2.2.4.1-1: SM context release

 For a 5GS to EPS Idle mode mobility or handover, for a Home Routed PDU session associated with 3GPP access and with no assigned EBI(s), the POST request shall not contain the vsmfReleaseOnly indication to release the PDU session in the V-SMF and H-SMF.

+For an inter NG-RAN node Xn based handover and N2 based handover with I-SMF change and removal, the POST request shall contain the ismfReleaseOnly indication.

 2a.
 On success, the SMF shall return a "204 No Content" response with an empty payload body in the POST response.